alfiwillianz/alfiwillianz/README.md

 <div align="center">

   # 💫 About Me:
-  ✏️ I'm currently learning Data Science and Machine Learning
+  ✏️ I'm an aspiring AI Engineer with a background in Data Science and Machine Learning, based in Surabaya, Indonesia.
+Passionate about leveraging technology to solve real-world problems and constantly evolving as a programmer.

   ## 🌐 Socials:
   [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/semicoll_)